beyond2013/AlgoAnalysis/markdown/Intro.md

 There are some problems for which no efficient solution is known.
 A subset of these problems are known as NP-complete.

 - It is unknown whether or not efficient algorithms exist for NP-complete problems.
-- The set of NP compelte problems has the remarkable property that if an efficient algorithm exists for anyone of them, then efficient algorithms exist for all of them.
+- The set of NP complete problems has the remarkable property that if an efficient algorithm exists for anyone of them, then efficient algorithms exist for all of them.
 - traveling-salesman problem is a well-known example of NP-complete problem.

 ## Algorithm as a technology